Diskostat/diskostat/README.md

 - Create branch named feature/your-feature-name for each task.
 - Create branch named fix/your-bug-name for each task.
 - Use conventional commits.
+- After approval, the developer merges the request.